25.–29. Sept. 2023

 troscopy of He+ 1S–2S transition.

-Mr Jorge Moreno (Max Planck Institute of Quantum Optics) Johannes Weitenberg (Max Planck Institute of Quantum Optics) Dr Fabian Schmid (Max Planck Institute of Quantum Optics) Theodor W. Hänsch (Max Planck Institute of Quantum Optics) Prof. Thomas Udem (Max Planck Institute of Quantum Optics)
+Herr Jorge Moreno (Max Planck Institute of Quantum Optics) Johannes Weitenberg (Max Planck Institute of Quantum Optics) Dr. Fabian Schmid (Max Planck Institute of Quantum Optics) Theodor W. Hänsch (Max Planck Institute of Quantum Optics) Prof. Thomas Udem (Max Planck Institute of Quantum Optics)